huggingface/transformers/docs/source/en/kv_cache.md

 The general format when doing iterative generation is as below.
 First you have to initialize an empty cache of the type you want, and you can start feeding in new prompts iteratively.
 Keeping track of dialogues history and formatting can be done with chat templates, read more on that in (chat_templating)["./chat_templating.md"]

-In case you are suing Sink Cache, you have to crop your inputs to that maximum length because Sink Cache can generate text longer than its maximum window size, but it expects the first input to not exceed the maximum cache length.
+In case you are using Sink Cache, you have to crop your inputs to that maximum length because Sink Cache can generate text longer than its maximum window size, but it expects the first input to not exceed the maximum cache length.

 ```python